Mauser Model 1871: Service

 The M71 was also exported to Japan for testing and was used to improve the design of the Murata rifle.
 Uruguay, Siam and Honduras also fielded the M71 from the 1880s.
 Venezuela bought 27,000 M71/84 rifles after they were retired from front-line German service, while Ecuador acquired 12,000 M71/84s.

 Irish Republicans imported some 1,500 single-shot 1871 Mausers in the Howth gun-running for the nationalist militia called the Irish Volunteers in 1914.
-They were used in action by the Volunteers in the Easter Rising of 1916, the insurrection aimed at ending British rule in Ireland which began the Irish War of Independence.
+They were used in action by the Volunteers in the Easter Rising of 1916, the rebellion aimed at ending British rule in Ireland which began the Irish War of Independence.
 The 1871 Mauser became known in Ireland as the "Howth Mauser".